mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 Now the bundle is approximately 10K.
 Much better.

 If we were to release this project to a server, we would only release the files in the `dist` folder.
 Parcel has automatically handled all the filename changes for us.
-We would recommend having a look at the source code in `dist/index.html` just so you can see what changes Parcel has performed automatically.
+We recommend having a look at the source code in `dist/index.html` just so you can see what changes Parcel has performed automatically.

-> **Note:** At time of writing, Parcel 2 had not been released.
+> **Note:** At the time of writing, Parcel 2 had not been released.
 However when it does, these commands will all still work because the authors of Parcel have had the good sense to name the tool slightly differently.
 To install Parcel 1.x you have to install `parcel-bundler`, but parcel 2.x is called `parcel`.

 There's a lot of tools available and the JavaScript package ecosystem is growing at an unprecedented rate, which has pros and cons.
 There's improvements being made all the time and the choice, for better or worse, is constantly increasing.
 Faced with the overwhelming choice of tooling, probably the most important lesson is to learn what the tool you select is capable of.

 ## A rough guide to package manager clients

-This tutorial installed the Parcel package using npm, but as mentioned earlier on there are some alternatives and it's worth at least knowing they exist and having some vague idea of the common commands across the tools.
-You've already seen some in action, but lets look at the others.
+This tutorial installed the Parcel package using npm, but as mentioned earlier on there are some alternatives.
+It's worth at least knowing they exist and having some vague idea of the common commands across the tools.
+You've already seen some in action, but let's look at the others.

-The list will grow over time, but at time of writing, the following main package managers are available:
+The list will grow over time, but at the time of writing, the following main package managers are available:

 - npm at [npmjs.org](https://www.npmjs.com/)
 - pnpm at [pnpm.js.org](https://pnpm.js.org/)